querycert/qcert/README.md

 ### Scala (Optional)

-The Q\*cert compile can generate code for Spark execution which requires a Scala compiler and the Scala Build Tool (sbt).
+The Spark targets require a Scala compiler and the Scala Build Tool (sbt).

 Scala can be obtained from: https://www.scala-lang.org.